Paulsky/gallery-swiper/README.txt

 If you encounter any conflicts with other themes or plugins, please report them to us.
 We are trying to use all standard WooCommerce filters and hooks, and we want to use the active theme settings and change as little as possible.
 This approach ensures maximum compatibility with themes and other plugins.
 However, some themes and plugins might not follow standard WordPress/WooCommerce practices, which can result in compatibility issues out of the box.

 == Changelog ==
+= 1.5.6 =
+* Added compatibility for GeneratePress Premium

 = 1.5.5 =
 * Removed load_plugin_textdomain() because it has been discouraged since WordPress version 4.6.
 * Tested WooCommerce 10.0.2